-1. How can parentally-placed children suspected of having a disability participate equitably in special education services? (non-resident)

-2. How will parents, teachers, and non-public school officials be informed of the process for locating, identifying, evaluating and providing special education services to children with disabilities parentally-placed in a non-public school? (resident and non-resident)

-- 3. What is the amount of funds available to provide special education services to children with disabilities parentally-placed in non-public schools, and how was that amount calculated, and any carry over funds?
+- 1. How can parentally-placed children suspected of having a disability participate equitably in special education services? (non-resident) - 2.
+How will parents, teachers, and non-public school officials be informed of the process for locating, identifying, evaluating and providing special education services to children with disabilities parentally-placed in a non-public school? (resident and non-resident) - 3.
+What is the amount of funds available to provide special education services to children with disabilities parentally-placed in non-public schools, and how was that amount calculated, and any carry over funds?
 Proportionate share \$ - 4.
-How will the process operate throughout the school year to ensure that children with disabilities parentally-placed in a non-public school identified through the child find process can participate in special education services?

-5. How will special education services be provided to children with disabilities parentallyplaced in a non-public school?
+How will the process operate throughout the school year to ensure that children with disabilities parentally-placed in a non-public school identified through the child find process can participate in special education services? - 5.
+How will special education services be provided to children with disabilities parentallyplaced in a non-public school?
 (Resident children ages 3-21- FAPE, IEP; Non-resident children ages 3-21 - equitable services-, Service plan).
-6. Where will special education services be provided to children with disabilities parentallyplaced in non-public schools?
-Is transportation needed?

-7. By whom will special education services be provided to children with disabilities parentallyplaced in a non-public school?

-8. How will the annual October 1 count of the number of eligible children with disabilities parentally-placed in non-public schools and exempt home schools be conducted?
+- 6. Where will special education services be provided to children with disabilities parentallyplaced in non-public schools?
+Is transportation needed? - 7.
+By whom will special education services be provided to children with disabilities parentallyplaced in a non-public school? - 8.
+How will the annual October 1 count of the number of eligible children with disabilities parentally-placed in non-public schools and exempt home schools be conducted?
 This includes all eligible children attending an approved/accredited and or non-public school or exempt home school within the jurisdiction of the Public school boundaries.
-This child count is not the same as the NSSRS/ADVISER count

-9. How will special education services be apportioned if funds are insufficient or over sufficient to serve all children?
+This child count is not the same as the NSSRS/ADVISER count - 9.
+How will special education services be apportioned if funds are insufficient or over sufficient to serve all children?
 How and when will these decisions be made?
-(I.e. additional consultation meetings etc.)

-Do the public school district and all non-public school officials and home schools agree on the provision of special education services or types of services?
-YES NO If no, describe below how the public school district will provide a written explanation to the

-It no, describe below how the public school district will provide a written explanation to the non-public school officials of the reasons why the public school chose not to provide services directly or through a contract.
-Attach a copy of the dated, written explanation.

-11. Other topics of discussion
+(I.e. additional consultation meetings etc.) - Do the public school district and all non-public school officials and home schools agree on the provision of special education services or types of services?
+YES NO If no, describe below how the public school district will provide a written explanation to the non-public school officials of the reasons why the public school chose not to provide services directly or through a contract.
+Attach a copy of the dated, written explanation. - 11.
+Other topics of discussion